Valiasr Street: History

-The construction of Valiasr (Pahlavi) Street dates back to the era of Minister Reza Pahlavi during the Qajar era.
+The construction of Valiasr Street dates back to the era of Minister Reza Shah during the Qajar era.
 Almost a hundred years ago, He began buying land, such as parts of Behjat Abad in Shemiran (a district in central Tehran).
 Later, he bought the palace belonging to the daughter of Naser al-Din Shah Qajar.
 At the same time, Reza Pahlavi had begun constructing a street in Shemiranat County in Tehran province to make access to the palaces in that area more efficient.

 During the Qajar era, palaces were built on the North and South of the Capital by the Qajar shahs like Ahmad Shah Qajar.
-Because of the location of the Marble Palace (Marmar Palace) in Tehran, Reza Pahlavi decided to extend the route leading to the palaces in the Northern part of Tehran heading to the Marble Palace.
+Because of the location of the Marble Palace (Marmar Palace) in Tehran, Reza Shah decided to extend the route leading to the palaces in the Northern part of Tehran heading to the Marble Palace.
 When he sat on the throne, Reza named this route “Pahlavi.”

-Therefore, before the Iranian Revolution of Iran, Vali-e Asr Street was called Pahlavi Street, which was named after the Pahlavi dynasty.
+Therefore, before the 1979 Iranian Revolution, Vali-e Asr Street was called Pahlavi Street after the Pahlavi dynasty.
 Previously, the route was a minor dirt road for local crossings.

 From then on, the renowned Valiasr Street started its formation, and in the initial stages of the construction, planting Plane trees and building a stream also began on this route.
 Seven years later, Tehran municipality paved this street.
 In 1930, asphalting was introduced in Tehran's urban development system, and a year later, Valiasr Street was asphalted.

 In 1938, a rose bush was planted on both sides of Valiasr Street, two meters apart, and between two saplings, and two wells were dug in Zafaraniyeh, which is now an upmarket neighborhood in Tehran, for irrigating these newly planted trees.

 As mentioned earlier, the street was only for the use of government officials.
 However, from 1940 onwards, access to Pahlavi Street was made possible for ordinary people.
 With the presence of some neighboring allies in Iran and their entry into the Pahlavi Street, the route was then made permissible for the general public, and people were able to walk around the Behjat Abad gardens.

 Environmental concerns

-The plane trees of Valiasr Street have always been a major element of the street's identity and one of Tehran's irreplaceable landmarks.
+The chinar (Platanus) trees of Valiasr Street have always been a major element of the street's identity and one of Tehran's irreplaceable landmarks.
 After the Iranian Revolution, due to severe mismanagement, the living conditions of the trees have been constantly deteriorated, causing immense public concerns.
 The number of trees decreased from 24,000 in 1946 to 12,000 in 1995.
 In 2012 only 8,288 trees were left.

 The main contributing issues include, but are not limited to: